D-Talbot/startup/README.md

 - **React** - Application ported to use the React web framework.

 ## HTML Deliverable
+> For this deliverable I built out the basic content/structure of my application using HTML
-### Created basic HTML content/structure with 4 HTML pages: index, play, scoreboard, and the About Page.
+- HTML pages - 4 pages: index, play, scoreboard, and the about page -> neccessary for logging in and playing SaveDuck.
+- Links - Each page is accessible on every page.
-- Application data: simple alphabet buttons, word underscores, and user name.
+- Application - Simple alphabet buttons, word underscores, and user name.
-- Authentication: Form for user to create an account and/or login as well as displaying their name.
+- DB/Login - Scoreboard for most ducks saved.
+Form for user to create an account and/or login as well as displaying their name.
-- Database data: Scoreboard for most ducks saved.
+- Images - Plenty of placeholder images of ducks (ex: about, play, and index have some)
-- WebSocket data: Speach bubble for duck to display messages to the user in real time.
+- WebSocket data - Speach bubble for duck to display messages to the user in real time.

 ## CSS Deliverable